Lunellavz/reading-notes201/class-04.md

 In CSS there are several different types of positioning schemes:

--Normal flow; Defautl for browsers, block-level element sits on top of the next one.
+Normal flow; Defautl for browsers, block-level element sits on top of the next one.

--Relative positioning; moves elemtns in relation to where it would have been in normal flow.
+Relative positioning; moves elemtns in relation to where it would have been in normal flow.

--Absolute postioning:

--Fixed positioning:

--Floating Elements:
+Absolute postioning

+Fixed positioning

+Floating Elements

+Overlapping elements use the z-index property

+To do multi-column layouts without floats is done by ausing <div> to rep each column

+Fixed width layouts; do not change size for user when they decrease or increase size of browser.
+Liquid layouts; stretch and contrast to users.

+A widely used grid layout is called the 960 pixel grid

 # **JS and JQuerey by Jon Duckett**